The UK’s level of productivity is at its lowest since 1945 and only 17% of modern workers say they are proud to work for their company…

-In what was a sign of the giants’ growing tolerance for interoperability, Nadella showed us what he called an ‘iPhone Pro,’ which is an iPhone loaded with Microsoft’s collaboration apps… I for one never thought I’d see the day a Microsoft CEO demoed an Apple product!
+In what was a sign of the giants’ growing tolerance for interoperability, Nadella showed us what he called an ‘iPhone Pro,’ which is an iPhone loaded with Microsoft’s collaboration apps… we never thought we’d see the day a Microsoft CEO demoed an Apple product!

 This is not to mention other developments, such as ‘Windows Hello’ on Surface Pro 4, which uses eye recognition instead of password for security… like something from Minority Report!

-On the roadmap of improving productivity and helping to ‘achieve more’ was the augmented reality piece that is Hololens, which will enable real-world visualisation of all kinds of data… I for one cannot wait to see how this develops.
+On the roadmap of improving productivity and helping to ‘achieve more’ was the augmented reality piece that is Hololens, which will enable real-world visualisation of all kinds of data… we cannot wait to see how this develops.

 ‘If you change the way you see the world, you’ll see the world you want to see.’